lbdremy/node-csv-stream/README.md

 		console.error(err);
 	})
 	.on('data',function(data){
-		// Output line by line
-		console.log(data);
+		// outputs an object containing a set of key/value pair representing a line found in the csv file. console.log(data);
 	})
 	.on('column',function(key,value){
-		// Output the column name associates with the value found console.log('#' + key ' = ' + value);
+		// outputs the column name associated with the value found console.log('#' + key ' = ' + value);
 	})
 ```